tensorflow/tfjs-models/facemesh/README.md

-# Facemesh
+# MediaPipe Facemesh

-Facemesh is a lightweight model that predicts 3D facial keypoints ([paper](https://arxiv.org/pdf/1907.06724.pdf)).
+MediaPipe Facemesh is a lightweight model that predicts 3D facial keypoints ([paper](https://arxiv.org/pdf/1907.06724.pdf)).

 <img src="demo/demo.gif" alt="demo" style="width: 640px;"/>

 More background information about the model, as well as its performance characteristics on different datasets, can be found here: [https://drive.google.com/file/d/1VFC_wIpw4O7xBOiTgUldl79d9LA-LsnA/view](https://drive.google.com/file/d/1VFC_wIpw4O7xBOiTgUldl79d9LA-LsnA/view)

 The model is designed for front-facing cameras on mobile devices, where faces in view tend to occupy a relatively large fraction of the canvas.
-Facemesh may struggle to identify far-away faces.
+MediaPipe Facemesh may struggle to identify far-away faces.

 Check out our [demo](https://storage.googleapis.com/tfjs-models/demos/facemesh/index.html), which uses the model to detect facial landmarks in a live video stream.